 Medicare if You're Married

 You and your spouse's Medicare coverage might not start at the same time.
-You'll each have your own plan.
-Since you each must enroll in Medicare separately, one of you may be able to sign up before the other one.
+Medicare is an individual plan (there is no family plan).
+However, you may be eligible for Medicare based on your spouse’s work history -- even if you are not eligible on your own.
+You and your spouse's Medicare coverage might not start at the same time.
+Since you each must enroll in Medicare separately, one of you may be able to sign up before the other one, depending on your age.

 Your premiums may change because of your total income.
 There are no family plans or special rates for couples in Medicare.
 You will each pay the same premium amount that individuals pay.
 Here's what to know about costs: